Help Wanted (video game): Story

-After defeating the thing, it shatters and it gets worse as fragments began to fall to Earth, but a helicopter comes to their house with Barry.
+After defeating the thing, it shatters and it gets worse as fragments begin to fall to Earth, but a helicopter comes to their house with Barry.
 He informs the heroic family that they receive a fire extinguisher with a bonus pack lasting for 10 years.
 The family works together as they launch the fragments away from Earth with a huge blast.
 The planet is saved while Gramps gets blasted off.
 Gramps is later rescued, then informs them that they're heading to space and blasts the family to the moon.
 During a second launch, their house was destroyed when they landed back in their house's position.
-After they rebuilt their home, they spend their lives as regular citizens and have a happy life from now on.
+After they rebuilt their home, they spent their lives as regular citizens and had a happy life from now on.

 If the player buys the Transformowatch in the final battle, the big sibling will transform via the watch, but Gramps interrupts the transformation sequence.
 In a second attempt with a successful transformation, the big sibling becomes a superhero and destroys the Monumental Thingy, saving humanity.
 After the destruction of Space Codger's Monumental Thingy, Gramps uses the Transformowatch, then the siblings retaliate via using Transformowatch; Gramps' defeat leads to the destruction of their home.
-After the siblings complain at Gramps for using the watch from the TV Shopping Channel, the family lives in peace.
+After the siblings complain to Gramps for using the watch from the TV Shopping Channel, the family lives in peace.

 Gameplay

 Help Wanted is essentially a mini-game collection that utilizes the Wii's motion control capabilities.
 Some games require the Nunchuk attachment while others do not.
 There are 50 mini-games in total, some of which the user begins with by default and others that they must unlock in the Employment Office mode.
 For these to be unlocked, the user must purchase outfits about the minigame via the TV Shopping Channel's Uniform Channel.

 Each minigame represents different: real-world and fictional jobs.
 Therefore, these minigames are also referred to as jobs.
 Each job has three difficulties: Normal, Hard, and Expert.
 Initially, the user only has access to the Normal difficulty of a job, while the other difficulties must be unlocked via the Employment Office mode.
-To unlock other difficulties, the user must achieve different ranks from playing the jobs a sufficient amount.
+To unlock other difficulties, the user must achieve different ranks by playing the jobs a sufficient amount.
 The ranks include Newbie, Pro, Expert, and Master.
 By default, the user has the rank Newbie.
-But as they unlock further ranks, they will gain access to the difficulties Hard and Expert.
+But as they unlock further ranks, they will gain access to the difficulties of Hard and Expert.

 In the Career Fair mode, the user can choose to play any of the 50 jobs, and any difficulty of that job, as long as they have it unlocked (by default or via Employment Office).
 They can also select to play as characters exclusive to the Career Fair and Job Battle mode.
 In the Job Battle mode, two users/players can fight against each other in jobs.
-Though unlike the 50 jobs in Career Fair, there are only 15 available.
+Though unlike the 50 jobs in the Career Fair, there are only 15 available.
 The 50 jobs in the Career Fair/Employment Office include: